-Arts and agriculture come together in new documentary film produced by Interlochen Arts Academy and Greenacres Foundation
+Arts and agriculture come together in new documentary film produced by Interlochen Arts Academy students and Greenacres Foundation

 The film will showcase the power of regenerative farming practices and its connection with human nutrition and the environment.